-A very important initial step in configuring Wanguard is to make sure that the server(s) the software runs on have enough resources to process and store IP graphs, flows and packet dumps.
+A very important initial step in configuring Wanguard is to make sure that the servers the software runs on have enough resources to collect IP graphs, flows and packet dumps.

 In a later chapter, you will be able to configure Sensors to generate traffic graphs, tops and accounting data for every IP that belongs to the monitored network.
-If you intend to use this feature, you may want to change the default IP storage settings, as changing these later will reset all existing IP graphs, tops and accounting data.
+If you intend to use this feature, you may want to change the IP storage settings, as changing these later might require a reset of all existing IP graph, top and accounting data.